lqzhao/SAFNet/README.md

  The code is coming soon.

+ ## Pre-trained Model

+ We provide a pre-trained model which achieves 68.54% mIoU on the validation set of ScanNetv2.

+ The validation log was written in [this file].

+ Please check the [BaiduDisk](https://pan.baidu.com/s/1-0TTaVea42OHyh8Z1tBBvw) with the code [f4n6].

 # Acknowledgements
 We thank the authors of following works for opening source their excellent codes.